Fiesta Restaurant Group (FRGI) Q3 2017 Results - Earnings Call Transcript

 Danny K. Meisenheimer - Fiesta Restaurant Group, Inc.

-The one thing that I would add to that is that, the plan is grounded and confirmed in research.
+The one thing that I would add to that is that the plan is grounded and confirmed in research.
 And there's been an extensive amount that has occurred for each brand.
-And we're nearing the completion on that research and it's taught us a lot, but it's also confirmed a lot about what we're doing.
+And we're nearing the completion of that research and it's taught us a lot, but it's also confirmed a lot about what we're doing.
 And so that's a great guidepost for each brand.
 And as Rich said, sharing these resources and building these teams, it's really nice to see the plan come together and be confirmed.

 Lynn S. Schweinfurth - Fiesta Restaurant Group, Inc.

-And I would just finally add that there's collaboration right now among the management team to really deliver the plan that we put in place.
+And I would just finally add that there's collaboration right now among the management team to really deliver the plan that we've put in place.
 And everybody has a positive attitude in terms of what they think the future will hold, and it feels great to be part of the team.

 Nicole M. Miller Regan - Piper Jaffray & Co.